BGundlach/css3Fonts/readme.md

 ------------------

-This CSS3 Font Converter is a shell script that allows developers, using a command line, to convert a set of TTF and OTF fonts into all the other currently used CSS3 @font-face formats (i.e. EOT, SVG, WOFF, WOFF2).
+This CSS3 Font Converter is a shell script that allows developers, using a command line, to convert a set of fonts, TTF/OTF/WOFF/WOFF2 into all the other currently used CSS3 @font-face formats (i.e. EOT, SVG, WOFF, WOFF2).
 Syntax:

     css3fonts <filelist>

-For example, if you wanted to convert all the .ttf files in the directory you are in, you could type in the command:
+For example, if you wanted to convert all the .woff2 files in the directory you are in, you could type in the command:

-    $ css3fonts *.ttf
+    $ css3fonts *.woff2

 The fonts will then be converted to the .eot, .woff, and .svg formats.
 It will also generate a stylesheet, stylesheet.css, that will produce the
 @font-face rules using The New Bulletproof @Font-Face Syntax.

-If you are converting .otf fonts, a .ttf font will be generated first before the other fonts.
+If you are converting .otf fonts or .woff2, a .ttf font will be generated first before the other fonts.
+If you are converting .woff, it will first convert to .otf, then ttf.

 FULL COMMAND LINE OPTIONS:
 ---------------------------
 ```
 Usage: /Users/zhawry/bin/convertFonts.sh [-options] [fontfilelist]

-Where: - [fontfilelist] is a space separated list of True Type (.ttf) or
+Where: - [fontfilelist] is a space separated list of .ttf, .otf, .woff, or .woff2 files
-         Open Type (.otf) fonts.

        - [-options] are one of the following: